matt7salomon/matt7salomon.github.io/README.md

 https://github.com/matt7salomon/forecast_timeseries_darts_macbook_m1 <br/><br/>
 - This is my time series anomaly detection model.
 For now its using an isolation forest but will be adding more models here. <br/>
 https://github.com/matt7salomon/timeseries-anomaly-detection <br/><br/>
-## Graph Networks:
+### Graph Networks:
 - This project is using a neo4j on a macbook m1 desktop installation for Enterprise Resource Planning (ERP).
 Although this implementation is simple, it shows capability. <br/><br/>
 https://github.com/matt7salomon/Enterprise_Resource_Planning_Graph_Database <br/><br/>
 - This project is using a neo4j on a macbook m1 desktop installation for Customer Relationship Management (CRM).
-It includes simple and understandable steps to connect to the graph database and create or modify customers, products, and purchases. <br/>
+It includes simple and understandable steps to connect to the graph database and create or modify customers, products, and purchases.
+This project also includes a notebook with a simple machine learning applied to a data that had been loaded to Neo4j in a previous cell using a cypher query.
+The data for machine learning is a synthetic CRM data. <br/>
 https://github.com/matt7salomon/Customer_Relationship_Management_Neo4J_Graph_Database/tree/main <br/><br/>
 ### Transformers module:
 - This a bert model that i used for sentiment analysis on a public dataset.
 I did a similar project on servicenow tickets as well: <br/>